 The amounts due are unsecured, interest-free and repayable on demand.
 The carrying amount of the amount due approximates its fair values.

 15. RESTRICTED CASH

-Notes 2014 RMB 2013 RMB Guarantee deposit for construction of projects (a) - 196,739 Deposit pledged against mortgage loans granted to the purchasers of properties (b) 1,365,955 647,605 1,365,955 844,344
+2015 RMB 2014 RMB Deposit pledged against mortgage loans granted to the purchasers of properties Note 692,172 1,365,955